rollbear/trompeloeil/docs/FAQ.md

  [**`.RETURN()`**](reference.md/#RETURN),
  [**`.THROW()`**](reference.md/#THROW)) and their
  `LR_` versions, are *not* moved.
 If they refer to data members stored in a moved mock object, they will refer to dead data.
-This is an accepted const in normal C++ code, but since the effect is hidden under the macros, it is better to play safe.
+This is an accepted cost in normal C++ code, but since the effect is hidden under the macros, it is better to play safe.